courtneyphillips/tamagotchi-rebooted/README.md

 ## Motivation

-Tamagotchi was built as a cumulative exercise in the Ruby skills developed at Epicodus, including methods, class creation, SQL, ActiveRecord, Git
+Tamagotchi was built as a cumulative exercise of the skills in the Ruby unit at Epicodus, including methods, class creation, SQL, ActiveRecord, Git, Sinatra, HTML and CSS.

 ## Links